NavigoLearn/RoadmapsMarkdown/frontend/Javascript-full.md

     * [*Native prototypes*](https://javascript.info/native-prototypes)

 ### 4. Transpilers - Babel
-- Babel is a frontend specific tool that transpiles new js code into old js code.
-This is useful because not all browsers have all the javascript standards implemented within them and might run into bugs or issues with new code, but not with old code.
+- Babel is a tool that transpiles newer JavaScript code into older versions.
+This is useful because not all environments, especially some browsers, support the latest JavaScript features.
+Transpiling ensures backward compatibility with older environments.
 * [Babel](https://babeljs.io/)

-### 5. Syntactic sugar
+### 5. Useful features and syntactic sugar
 - Syntactic sugar are various ways to simplify your code and make it more aesthetic/organized.
 They are not absolutely necessary to use or learn, but you might find them around and even want to use them yourself, so they are quite useful.
 If you followed all the previous tutorials, you most likely know a good part of these ones
 * [**?? ( nullish coalescence )**](https://javascript.info/nullish-coalescing-operator)
 * [**!! ( double bang )**](https://dev.to/sanchithasr/what-is-the-double-bang-operator-in-javascript-4i3h)